Catholic Schoolhouse Tour 1: Week 5

 - Your students can practice their handwriting and learn this quote with this printable:

 - Watch Liberty’s Kids The Shot Heard Round the World.
 If you’ve never seen them, Liberty’s Kids is a historical fiction series for kids.
 They are entertaining and informative.
-Season 1 starts with the Boston Tea Party and continues through much of the American History timeline we study in CSH Year 1.
-Many of them are on Youtube (free!), but if you would like to add them to your collection (maybe to watch on roadtrips), the whole collection of 40 episodes is on Amazon.
+Season 1 starts with the Boston Tea Party and continues through much of the American History timeline we study in CSH Tour 1.
+Many of them are on Youtube (free!), but if you would like to add them to your collection (maybe to watch on road trips), the whole collection of 40 episodes is on Amazon.
 I love having both educational AND fun videos for my kids to watch!

 6/4/2017 update: Now they have an education edition (which is oddly less expensive than the original on Amazon right now), which has free access to all the videos online, as well as worksheets to go with each episode!